-Value-Based Programs: Negotiated (non-BlueCard Program) Arrangements
+Value-Based Programs: Negotiated (non-BlueCard Program) Arrangements as applicable, will govern payments for out-of-network emergency services.

 If the Claims Administrator has entered into a Negotiated Arrangement with a Host Blue to provide Value-Based Programs to the Group on the Member's behalf, the Claims Administrator will follow the same procedures for Value-Based Programs administration and Care Coordinator Fees as noted above for the BlueCard Program.